niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 #### Concurrency and Races
 Note that very little consideration was given to concurrency requirements in the service, since I only test the CRUD interfaces serially, one by one.
-There are many considerations that should be considered, to use a Kamalism.
+To use a Kamalism, there are many considerations that should be considered.

 #### Time
 Time is highly important in a real database, whereas I am simply using time.Time fields of gorm.